BirongZhang/Equine_cfRNA/README.md

 # Equine_cfRNA
 Cell free RNA Transcript Analysis Script for Equine Asthma at the Molecular Precision Medicine research group, Uppsala University.

+In this study, we performed the first characterization of plasma cfRNA in horses and compared cfRNA with partially matched BAL and whole blood (WB) transcriptomes.
+The aims were to:
+**(i)** define the cellular and tissue contributions to the cfRNA pool in both healthy horses and EA (external endothelial cells);
+**(ii)** identify differentially expressed transcripts and pathways;
+**(iii)** characterize shared and distinct gene signatures of cfRNA with BAL and WB to identify unique cfRNA-derived molecular insights into EA.

 # Citation
 This is a public repository containing scripts for the analysis described in the publication: